broadinstitute/firecloud_developer_toolkit/README2.md

 ## How do I use the crom framework to develop a Firecloud task?

+FireCloud algorithms are encapsulated in Docker containers and run by the Cromwell execution engine.
+The 'crom' framework wraps common Docker and Cromwell commands needed to test your algorithm outside of Firecloud.
+It assumes your tasks follow a certain directory structure and file naming convention, as set up by the createnewrepo and createnewtask scripts.
+Once you have your task set up, including your source code, dockerfile, WDL, and input arguments, you can build the docker and run it within Cromwell.
+You can monitor the code as it runs within Cromwell by examining the output files or attaching a bash shell to the running Docker container.
+After Cromwell finishes, you can "wake the container back up" by spinning up bash prompt in a new container, with the input and output files from the previous run already mounted.

-This framework assumes 1) you have sudo privileges that do not require a password re-prompt, 2) you are in the docker group,  3) you will be using the /opt directory for your development work, and 4) you are using a Linux rather than a BSD/Mac system.
-These assumptions are consistent with the Google VM setup above.
+This framework currently assumes 1) you have sudo privileges that do not require a password re-prompt, 2) you are in the docker group,  3) you will be using the /opt directory for your development work, and 4) you are using a Linux rather than a BSD/Mac system.
+These assumptions are consistent with the Google VM setup described above.

+#### preliminary

+You should make sure your utilities are up to date, to avoid discovering odd bugs that noone cares about.
+Critical utilities include Cromwell, fissfc, and gsutil, in addition to firecloud_developer_toolkit.
+Check the /opt/fdt/install directory for scripts to update them.

 #### Create repo